PriyadarshanPatil/ME397_MIDTERM/README.md

 # ME397_MIDTERM
 # Task - 3

 Edit 1: Hello World.
-This message brought to you by Priyadarshan Patil.
+This message brought to you by P Patil.

-Edit 2: Erick.
+Edit 2: Eric.
 Hope I did my part right.

-Edit 3: Priyadarshan editing again.
-Deleting a word from Erick's addition and replacing it with "my part".
+Edit 3: P Patil editing again.
+Deleting a word from Eric's addition and replacing it with "my part".

 Edit 4: Udaivir added the problem description "Task-3".

 Edit 5: Priyadarshan or Erick, you can proceed now.
+Correct the names.